-Two successive increases in SARS-CoV-2 in wastewater levels have been observed between weeks 44-46 in Central WWTP (tested by DUT).
-Two successive increases were observed in samples from KwaMashu, Phoenix and Isipingo (southern eThekwini) in the previous weeks between weeks 42-43.
-However latest results appear stable.
-KwaMashu and Phoenix are geographically co-located.
-Therefore, authorities should strengthen surveillance for cases in these areas with increasing SARS-CoV-2 levels, coupled with close monitoring of subsequent samples in these plants.
+Three increases in SARS-CoV-2 in wastewater levels have been detected between weeks 44-48 in Central WWTP (tested by DUT), and two successive increases in the Nothern WWTP, paralleling increase in clinical cases.
+Therefore, public health authorities should continue to strengthen surveillance for cases, promote vaccination and non-pharmaceutical interventions.
 The SARS-CoV-2 levels in other WWTPs in both eThekwini and uMgungundlovu tested from week 42-45, 2021 remained low or stable, paralleling the decrease in clinical cases.
 However, more recent samples will be required for confirmation.
+Two successive increases were also observed in samples from KwaMashu, Phoenix and Isipingo (southern eThekwini) between weeks 42-43.
+However latest results are required.